AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 9.7.
 All state-modifying requests from a browser SHOULD be performed with AJAX requests.

 9.8.
-If an error occurs during request handling, the server MUST return an appropriate [HTTP Status Code] and an explanation of an error in the response body.
+If an error occurs during request handling, the server MUST return an appropriate [HTTP status code](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) and an explanation of an error in the response body.

 9.9.
 All headers MUST be respected.